-Technical writers can work for individual companies or in freelance positions for a portfolio of clients.
-They commonly write the text for how-to manuals, instructional guides, and other materials that help readers understand concepts or accomplish particular tasks.
+Technical writers can work for companies or in freelance positions for a portfolio of clients.
+They write the text for manuals, instructional guides, and other materials that help readers understand concepts or accomplish particular tasks.

-Writers create content for many different types of publications, including blogs, advertisements, TV, film and theatre scripts, magazines, newspapers, and books.
+Writers create content for many different types of publications, including blogs, advertisements, magazines, newspapers, and books.
 They use their knowledge of grammar and syntax to deliver well-written pieces that appeal to specific audiences.

 Master's Degree in Journalism

-These professionals concern themselves with maintaining and improving the public image of companies or clients.
-They create press releases, arrange interviews, act as spokespeople, and work to develop an individual or business identity that is viewed favorably by the public.
+These professionals maintain and improve the public image of companies or clients.
+They create press releases, arrange interviews, and act as spokespeople.

-Whether working in a standard city library, at a school or college, or in a medical library, these professionals help manage the books, manuscripts, and digital materials in a library's collection.
-They may organize materials, plan programming, assist patrons in finding items, and select new materials to add to the library's holdings.
+Librarians manage the books, manuscripts, and digital materials in a library's collection.
+They may organize materials, plan programming, assist patrons with finding items, and select new materials to add to the library's holdings.

-Historians — whether working as writers, researchers, teachers, or museum professionals — use their understanding of the past to help educate the public.
-They may focus on particular eras (e.g., the middle ages) or particular topics (e.g., women's history) within their projects.
+Historians use their understanding of the past to help educate the public.
+They may focus on particular eras or particular topics within their projects.

 Political scientists study, explore, and convey information about American and international political systems.
 They may work directly in politics as advisors and campaign managers, serve as political correspondents for news organizations, or teach students.

-Sociologists research how humans behave when placed in different cultures, socioeconomic groups, locations, and communities.
-They conduct surveys and interviews, collect data, and present their findings in various academic and professional settings.
+Sociologists research how humans behave when placed in different cultures, groups, locations, and communities.
+They conduct surveys and interviews, collect data, and present their findings in academic and professional settings.

 Doctoral Degree in Journalism